rohantuli7/DistributedComputing/README.md

 Monotonic writes ensure that if a process performs write w1, then w2, then all processes observe w1 before w2.
 Monotonic writes do not apply to operations performed by different processes, only writes by the same process.

+## Client server communication
+* Two different types of cipher techniques were implemented namely; 1.
+Substitution Cipher and 2.
+Transposition cipher.
+Both these techniques were implemented in python using socket programming where the client sent a .txt to the server and the server encrypted the .txt file data in accordance with the methods mentioned above.
+For this experiment, only lower-case alphabets have been considered.
+1. Substitution Cipher: In this method, the client sent a .txt file to the server with a key.
+This key was later used by the server to apply mathematical operations or logic (in our case cyclic addition) to retrieve the pre-fed dictionary containing all the alphabets in an increasing order of their ascii values.
+The key was used to encrypt the data.
+This updated encrypted file was stored in the server.
+White spaces have been considered.
+2. Transposition Cipher: In this method, the client sent a .txt file to the server.
+This .txt file was encrypted by the server by simply taking a transposition of the alphabets present in the file.
+This was done by storing each alphabet into a matrix after which, the transpose of the matrix was found and the updated .txt file was stored in the server.
+White spaces have not been considered and the empty space has been filled with $.